Do Energy Drinks Make You Lose Weight?

 Market brands contain very large amounts of caffeine which is not good for your body.
 Hence, always check the nutrition label.

 Caffeine doses of up to 400 milligrams (mg) per day appear to be safe for most healthy persons.
-Overdosing on caffeine more than the safe amount can lead to many health issues.
+Overdosing caffeine more than the safe amount can lead to many health issues.

 Per 16-ounce can, certain energy drinks can contain up to 62 grams of sugar or 15 1/2 teaspoons.